 UNDERGRADUATE RESEARCH ASSISTANT PROGRAM (URAP)

-URAP gives faculty mentors up to $3000 (summer) or $2000 (academic year) to hire undergraduate research assistants.
+URAP gives faculty mentors up to $3500 (summer) or $2000 hours (academic year) to hire undergraduate research assistants ($15/hour).
 The application is written and submitted by the faculty mentor, not the student.
 Please review the URAP page for specific information about this grant.
 Contact us at the Office of Undergraduate Research for questions about applying.
 Faculty applying for or holding NSF grants can also apply for a REU Supplement to their grant, to support undergraduate RAs.

 Being a Urg sponsor